mohammadreza-ebrahimi/Machine-Learning-Training/README.md

 #### Project 3
 #### Project 4
+#### Project 5
 ![classification-algorithm-in-machine-learning](classification-algorithm-in-machine-learning.png)

 In project 3 I used data from MNIST dataset, a set of data included handwriting digit numbers.
 The aim pf this project is to predict which sets of array is related to which class.
-Following steps explained
+In projcet 4, I analyze data about mobiles and their **price range*.
+Project 5 is about to sky objects classification.
+Briefly, all of them are used to classify some lables, following steps are being explained

 - Loading data from MNIST
 - Getting some information about data